 • The “invasion” did not serve its purpose, so do we expect Russia to be defeated in the war in Ukraine?

 At this point, in my opinion, Russia’s defeat would be for Ukraine to expel all Russian troops from its territory by force.
-And that means a full withdrawal of Russian troops would not be part of a negotiated diplomatic solution, but could only be achieved on the battlefield with broad support and arms supplies from the West.
+And that means a full withdrawal of Russian troops would not be part of a negotiated diplomatic solution, but might only be achieved on the battlefield with broad support and arms supplies from the West.

 If Ukraine succeeds in pushing Russian forces out of its territory and regaining control of its borders, Russia may end its military operations, or it may continue its protracted firefight across fortified borders and neutral areas.